joe-no-body/hypertext.network/pages/index.md

 % hypertext.network

 This is not a blog.
-You will get no tidy chronologies here.
-My thoughts are neither linear nor ordered.
-They are a sprawling web, just like this site.
+There are no tidy chronologies here.
+The thoughts here are neither linear nor ordered.
+Only hypertext can suffice.

 ## table of contents